yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Whiteboard design session/WDS student guide - Continuous Delivery.md

 ### Customer situation

 Fabrikam Medical Conferences provides conference web site services tailored to the medical community.
 They started out 10 years ago building a few conference sites for a small conference organizer.
-Since then, word of mouth has spread, and Fabrikam
-Medical Conferences is now a well-known industry brand.
+Since then, word of mouth has spread, and Fabrikam Medical Conferences is now a well-known industry brand.
 They currently handle over 100 conferences per year and growing.

 Websites for medical conferences are typically low budget web sites because the conferences usually have between 100 to 1500 attendees.
 At the same time, the conference owners have significant customization and change demands that require turnaround on a dime to the live sites.
 These changes can impact various aspects of the system from UI through to the back end, including conference registration and payment terms.

-Tailspin Toys saw the positive potential of the cloud and moved its IT infrastructure, with no significant re-architecture, into Microsoft Azure around six months ago.
-Now that its business is running successfully in the cloud, it has started a series of process improvements to become a more agile company with a specific focus on delivering frequent feature updates and fixes to its public website.
-Alex Montgomery, VP of sales and the head of its online business team, says that, "Even though our products are better, our competitors are generating more online sales than we are.
-For every feature that we deliver to our website, they have delivered 2 or 3.
-Our development processes are too cumbersome and slow for us to build quality code at that pace."

 **Public website and data layer**